LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 )
 ```

-## Fill a form with initial values
+## Fill a form with initial default values

-Sometimes you’ll want to fill a form with existing values, typically for ‘editing’ forms:
+Sometimes you’ll want to fill a form with existing values, typically for editing:

 ```scala
 userForm.fill(User("Bob", 18))